apache/rocketmq-site/_docs/06-best-practice-pull-request.md

-    git checkout master      # switch to local master branch git pull apache master   # fast-forward to current remote HEAD git pull --squash https://github.com/cuser/incubator-rocketmq.git cbranch  # merge to master
+    git checkout master      # switch to local master branch git pull apache master   # fast-forward to current remote HEAD git pull --squash https://github.com/cuser/incubator-rocketmq.git ROCKETMQ-xxxx  # merge to master

 --squash ensures all PR history is squashed into single commit, and allows committer to use his/her own message.
 Read git help for merge or pull for more information about --squash option.
-In this example we assume that the contributor's Github handle is "cuser" and the PR branch name is "cbranch".
+In this example we assume that the contributor's Github handle is "cuser" and the PR branch name is "ROCKETMQ-xxxx".
 Next, resolve conflicts, if any, or ask a contributor to rebase on top of master, if PR went out of sync.

 If you are ready to merge your own (committer's) PR you probably only need to merge (not pull), since you have a local copy that you've been working on.
 This is the branch that you used to create the PR.